Jordan Thompson (tennis): 2018: Back to the Challenger circuit

 Thompson commenced 2018 by losing in the first round of the Brisbane International, Sydney International and the Australian Open.
 In February, Thompson returned the Challenger Tour, where he made two consecutive finals in Chennai and Kyoto.
 Thompson lost to Casper Ruud in round 1 of the French Open and to Sam Querrey in round 1 of Wimbledon.
 In July, Thompson reached another Challenger final at Birmingham.
-Thompson lost to Cameron Norrie in round 1 of the US Open and to Dominic Thiem in the Australia v Austria 2018 Davis Cup World Group Play-offs.
-Following this in October, Thompson returned to the Challenger circuit reaching another three consecutive finals, winning the Traralgon Challenger and Canberra Tennis International.
+Thompson lost to Cameron Norrie in round 1 of the US Open and to Dominic Thiem in the Australia v Austria 2018 Davis Cup World Group play-offs.
+Following this in October, Thompson returned to the Challenger circuit reaching another three consecutive finals, winning the Traralgon ATP Challenger and Canberra Tennis International.
 In 2018, he reached eight Challenger finals, winning three.
 Thompson finished 2018 with a singles ranking of 72.

-2019: First ATP final, Top 50 ranking
+2019: First ATP final, Top 50 in singles

-Thompson commenced the 2019 season, losing to Alex De Minaur at both the Brisbane International and Sydney International.
+Thompson commenced the 2019 season, losing to Alex de Minaur at both the Brisbane International and Sydney International.
 At the Australian Open, as a wildcard, Thompson defeated Feliciano López and lost to Andreas Seppi in the second round.
 In February, Thompson attained a then career-high singles ranking of 60 and reached the quarterfinals of the New York Open.
 The following month, Thompson defeated Grigor Dimitrov in a round three match at the 2019 Miami Open to reach the last 16 at a Masters 1000 tournament for the first time.

 He reached his first ATP final at the 2019 Libéma Open where he lost to Adrian Mannarino.
 As a result, he made his top 50 debut at World No. 46 on 17 June 2019.
 He reached a career-high ranking of World No. 43 on 15 July 2019.

 2020: US Open fourth round

-At the 2020 Australian Open, Thompson beat Alexander Bublik in straight sets, but lost to 12th seed Fabio Fognini in a match lasting over 4 hours 6–7(4–7), 1–6, 6–3, 6–4, 6–7(4–10).
+At the 2020 Australian Open, Thompson beat Alexander Bublik in straight sets, but lost to 12th seed Fabio Fognini in a match lasting over 4 hours.

-Thompson achieved his best Grand Slam result to date by reaching the fourth round of the 2020 US Open, beating Stefano Travaglia, Egor Gerasimov and Mikhail Kukushkin before losing to 27th seed Borna Coric.
+Thompson achieved his best Grand Slam result to date by reaching the fourth round of the 2020 US Open, beating Stefano Travaglia, Egor Gerasimov and Mikhail Kukushkin before losing to 27th seed Borna Ćorić.
 Thompson finished 2020 with a singles ranking of World No. 51.